New cohomological invariants of foliations: Introduction

 We see that $H_{a}^{k}\left( M,\mathcal{F},g\right) $ depends on the choice of $g$, but we show that the isomorphism classes of these groups are independent of this choice (Theorem \ref{indepOfMetricTheorem}) and are in fact invariants of the smooth foliation structure (Corollary \ref {diffeoInvtCorollary}).
 For that reason, we henceforth remove the background metric $g$ from the notation.
-Unlike the case of the de Rham cohomology of ordinary manifolds defined using $\delta $ above, these cohomology groups provide new invariants of the foliation, independent of the basic and ordinary de Rham cohomology.
+Unlike the case of the de Rham cohomology of ordinary manifolds defined using $\delta $ above, these cohomology groups provide new invariants of the foliation, which are not necessarily isomorphic to either the basic or ordinary de Rham cohomology groups.

 We are interested in whether these new foliation invariants give obstructions to certain types of geometric structures on the manifolds and foliations.
 In Theorem \ref{codim1Theorem} we show that if the foliation is codimension one on a connected manifold, and if the mean curvature form of the normal bundle is everywhere nonzero, then $H_{a}^{0}\left( M\right) =\left\{ 0\right\} $, and $H_{a}^{j}\left( M\right) =H^{j}\left( M\right) $ for $j\geq 1$.